LawanGoud/Python-/README.md

 - `float()` -> Converts to float data type
 - `str()` -> Converts to string data type
 - `bool()` -> Converts to boolean data type

+# Coding Practice - 1D

+## Sum of two numbers

+Write a program to print the sum of two integers inputs A and B.

+## Division of two numbers

+Write a program that reads two numbers A and B and prints the division of two numbers (A / B).

+## Area of Rectangle

+write a program to calculate the area of the Rectangle.

+**Note** `Area of Rectangle = Length of Rectangle x Breadth of Rectangle`

+## Perimeter of Rectangle

+## Division of two numbers - 2

+## Subtraction of two numbers

+## Percentage of Boys

+## Sum of two numbers - 2

+## Kilometers to Meters

+## Percentage

+## Remainder